Sony 18650 VTC5 Battery Review

 If the cell displays only one current rating number or explicitly states "max discharging current," it can be inferred that the company claims the cell can handle discharging at that specific current level in any manner, including continuous discharge.

-The VTC5 battery is an exceptional 20A continuous cell that surpasses its 2500mAh rated capacity and aligns with its nominal capacity of 2600mAh.
-They were procured from www.illumn.com and exhibited an appearance and performance identical to genuine VTC5 cells.
+The Sony VTC5 battery is an exceptional 20A continuous cell that surpasses its 2500mAh rated capacity and aligns with its nominal capacity of 2600mAh.
+It was procured and exhibited an appearance and performance identical to genuine Sony VTC5 batteries.
 The VTC5 delivers hits as powerful as the Samsung 25R5 while operating at slightly cooler temperatures.
 Due to its higher capacity, the VTC5 lasts longer than the 25R before requiring recharging.

-These tests demonstrate the cell's performance at higher pulsed current levels.
-If you operate your mod at these levels, please be aware that there is a risk of overheating and potentially venting the vape battery in case of a malfunction or accidental button press on your mechanical mod.
+Knowing the potential risks is essential when operating your mod at higher pulsed current levels.
+These tests demonstrate the cell's performance at these levels.
+If the mod is used at such levels, there is a risk of overheating and potential venting of the vape battery in case of a malfunction or accidental button press on your mechanical mod.

 I am establishing a CDR of 20A for this battery cell since its operating temperature at this current level is at the upper limit of the average for a cell operating at its CDR.
 While using any cell near its maximum rated current level causes damage, I expect this cell to exhibit a decent cycle life at 20A continuous.